braintelligencePL/playgrounds/projects/ToDoList/README.md

-# To do List - Service
+# To do List - Project
 Sample REST service implemented using most popular **Layered Architecture**.

+## To do List - Layered Service
 ### Running:
 ```
 ./gradlew bootRun